pisuthd/madeinbear-evm/README.md

 - **Confidential by Default**: All balances, positions, and financial activity are encrypted using Fhenix FHE
 - **ERC-7984 Confidential Tokens**: Standard assets are wrapped into confidential tokens for private on-chain usage
 - **Multi-Market Architecture**: Support for multiple financial products, from lending markets to RWA-backed strategies
-- **Selective Disclosure**: Users can reveal specific data points for compliance, auditing, or counterparties
 - **Composable Compliance**: Markets can enforce KYC, access control, and regulatory requirements at the protocol level
 - **On-Chain Verifiability**: Protocol logic remains transparent while sensitive user data stays encrypted